bplaat/crates/README.md

 -   [small-router](lib/small-router) A simple and small router for the [small-http](lib/small-http) library **([crates.io](https://crates.io/crates/small-router))**

 ### Libraries

+These libraries are not published to [crates.io](https://crates.io) and are more intended for personal use but can still be useful

 -   [bwebview](lib/bwebview) A cross-platform webview library for Rust with minimal dependencies
 -   [from_enum](lib/from_enum) A FromEnum derive macro library